 The next morning, our six-year-old son, Ben, brought a bullet to Kim that he found in the hallway.
 “Momma, what’s this?” he asked.

 Another call to the police.

 We heard stories from neighbors who’d been home.
 Three young girls next door were in the front room watching TV when the shooting happened.
 An elderly neighbor across the street told us the gunshots were so loud that she thought her house was the one under attack.
-A young mother in the home next to her was nursing her two-month-old in her front room.
+A young mother in the home next to hers was nursing her two-month-old in her front room.
 She hit the deck when the shots rang out.
 Everyone was shaken.
 For days, we saw cars slow down in front of our house to gawk at the scene of the crime.

-Years earlier, we stayed in a vacation home in Santa Barbara that featured some stained glass windows.
-We’d aways been smitten by their charm, and wondered if we could replace the broken front window in our living room with a stained glass work of art.
+Years earlier, we had stayed in a vacation home in Santa Barbara that featured some stained-glass windows.
+We’d always been smitten by their charm, so we wondered if we could replace the broken front window in our living room with a stained-glass work of art.
 The fact that the window in question was a decorative half-circle above the normal windows made it a perfect candidate.
 Maybe I could even design it.
-And maybe it would serve as a beacon of hope to the entire neighborhood.
+And maybe it would give hope to the rest of the neighborhood.
 We knew immediately what the design had to be.

 It’s worth remembering that even on the darkest, cloudiest days, the sun doesn’t disappear.
 It’s still there; it’s just hidden.
 The people who see silver linings are the ones who look for them.
 If you are in a dark season right now, keep looking for the light.
 It’s coming.

 Finally, I believe we are called to be a light for others.
 We do this by sharing our gifts and by being kind.
 When it comes to people who disagree with us, instead of calling them names, we can call them up for coffee.
 The smallest things can make the biggest difference.
 Our happiness increases when we help others, shining our own lights outward.